softwareconstruction240/softwareconstruction/chess/2-server-design/server-design.md

 ## Submitting Your Design

-Submit your Javadocs zip archive to the Chess Design Canvas Assignment.
+Submit your Javadocs zip archive to the `Chess Server Design` Canvas Assignment.